dEEpZoneD/UnblurNet/README.md

 # UnblurNet
-Removes diferent types and intensities of blurs from images
+Removes different types and intensities of blurs from images

 ## Setup a virtual environment
 - Install python3-virtualenv pakage system-wide